 Yes, you should be able to return to your usual activities, as long you do not exceed your fitness level.
 Discuss questions about specific activities with your doctor.

 No, Micra has a battery and the battery life depends on your heart condition.
-The estimated average longevity is 12 years.3 Individual patient experience may vary.
+The estimated average longevity is between 8 and 13 years.3,4 Individual patient experience may vary.
 Your doctor will check on the battery when you come in for a checkup.

-Micra is designed to provide options when a new device is needed.
-It may be turned off and a new Micra or a traditional system may be implanted.
-The Micra also offers a retrieval feature to enable retrieval, when possible.
-Your doctor will determine what is best for you.
+When a new device is needed, the Micra device may be either simply turned off or removed from the body before a new Micra device or traditional pacemaker system is implanted.
+Your doctor will determine what is best for you.5,6

 Your doctor will decide how often he or she wants to see you.
 Typically, your first follow-up appointment is one month after implant, with additional follow-ups every 6-12 months.